digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/transfer.rst

 Sovereign
 =========

-In the `runSovereignTransfer` script, the owner controls both incoming and outgoing transfers:
+In the ``runSovereignTransfer`` script, the owner controls both incoming and outgoing transfers:

 .. literalinclude:: ../../finance-settlement/daml/Scripts/Transfer.daml
   :language: daml
-  :start-after: -- SETUP_SOVEREIGN_TRANSFER_BEGIN
+  :start-after: -- SOVEREIGN_SETUP_BEGIN
-  :end-before: -- SETUP_SOVEREIGN_TRANSFER_END
+  :end-before: -- SOVEREIGN_SETUP_END

 As Alice is the outgoing controller of the sending account, and Bob is the incoming controller of the receiving account, both need to authorize the transfer: